Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 What Do You Prioritize in a Hotel Search?

-Not to be confused with the Hilton Old Town, Hilton Prague is located at Pobrezni 1 to the south of the River Vltava and overlooks Stvanice island.
-Prague Old Town is to the west of the hotel and Prague's main railway station lies to the southwest.
-We took the metro to Florenc and walked 5 minutes north to reach the hotel.
+Not to be confused with the Hilton Old Town, Hilton Prague is located at Pobrezni 1, south of the River Vltava, and overlooks Stvanice island.
+Prague Old Town is west of the hotel and Prague's main railway station lies to the southwest.
+We took the metro to Florenc and walked 5 minutes north to reach Hilton Prague.

-The first thing that struck us about the Hilton Prague, was its size.
-At 11 floors and with 791 rooms, it towers over the street below.
-Our eyes were also drawn to the modern design of the glassy structure with its quirky cubed appearance.
-I was later surprised to note that the hotel was built in 1989 and opened as the Atrium Hotel, designed by Stanislav Franc, a Czech architect.
+The first thing that struck us about the Hilton Prague was its size.
+With its 11 floors and 791 rooms, the hotel towers over the street below.
+Our eyes were drawn to the modern design of the glassy structure and its quirky cubed appearance.
+I was surprised to discover that the hotel was built in 1989.
+It opened as the Atrium Hotel and was designed by Stanislav Franc, a Czech architect.
 It joined the Hilton brand in 1991.
-I thought it was younger than this.
+I thought the hotel had been built more recently.

-We made our way to what we guessed was the main entrance, as there was a curved glass canopy over it and cars were pulling up outside it.
+We made our way to what we guessed was the main entrance, where there was a curved glass canopy over it and cars were pulling up outside.
 We later discovered that this was the upper ground floor way in and there was another entrance around the corner on the lower ground floor.

 Once inside, we found ourselves in a vast atrium.
-Main reception was off to the side and there were restaurants and shops located around a central area, decorated with a lot of large shrubs.
-Guest rooms were located on the floors above around this central space, which reached up to a pyramid-shaped glass roof.
+The main reception was off to the side and there were restaurants and shops located around a central area, decorated with large shrubs.
+Guest rooms were on the floors above, around this central space, which reached up to a pyramid-shaped glass roof.
 Later, as we looked down into the atrium, we realized that the central area was on several levels incorporating seating areas and dining options.

 During his research before we arrived in Prague, my husband realized that he could qualify for entrance to the executive lounge on the 8th floor and also the priority executive check-in up there.
 So we headed for the elevators.

-Unfortunately, our room was not ready until 2.45pm (45 minutes after the regular check-in time).
+Unfortunately, our room was not ready until 14:45 (45 minutes after the regular check-in time).
 We were greeted by the acting manager, who was very apologetic about the delay and promised us a bottle of wine, which was later delivered to our room.
-In fairness, the wait had been softened by access to free refreshments, but once normal check-in time had passed, it began to drag a little.
+The wait had been softened by access to free refreshments, but once normal check-in time had passed, it began to drag a little.